-The Group is exposed to market price risks arising from the financial assets classified as financial assets at fair value through profit or loss for an investments in debt securities quoted on the Hong Kong Stock Exchange with a carrying value of HK\$1,344,000 (2015 - HK\$1,402,000).
+As at 31 December 2016, the Group is exposed to market price risks arising from the financial assets classified as financial assets at fair value through profit or loss for an investment in debt securities quoted on the Hong Kong Stock Exchange with a carrying value of HK\$1,344,000.
+The Group has disposed the financial assets at fair value through profit or loss in the current financial year ended 31 December 2017.